QueNerguy/WikiQuedia/content/WikiQuedia/I Notes/Semester 1/Calculus I/Integration.md

 $$
 F\left(x\right)\Bigg|_{\lim_{x\to a}}^{x=b} = \lim_{x \rightarrow a} F(x) \bigg|_a ^b
 $$
-Evaluating an integral over a domain from $a$ to $b$ is notated as follows:
+To finally evaluate the resulting function that was integrated over a domain from $a$ to $b$, is as follows:
 $$
 F(x)\bigg|^{x = a}_{x = b} = F\left(a\right)-F\left(b\right)
 $$
-In the case of the limit shown previously (the same applies for limits in both directions) the notation is as follows.
+In the case of the limit shown previously (the same applies for limits in both directions) the notation is as follows:
 $$
 \lim_{x\to a}F\left(x\right)-F\left(b\right)
 $$
+> [!note]
+> As integration is the reciprical of [differentiation](Differentiation), we must account for terms lost.
+> What is meant by this, is that when we differentiate a value, 3 for example, it disappears.
+Therefore, when integrating $f$ to obtain $F$, there may have been terms like 3 that would be lost if we differentiate $F$ to obtain $f$ again.
+> Because we don't know which values we might lose when integrating, we always include a constant $c_1$ into the resulting function $F$, to correct for any terms that might have been lost during the integration process.

 ---

 Taking limits in integrals and improper integration is also discussed in the note [[Improper Integrals]].